-- Circuit protection (fuses) must be provided for all wiring.
+- Provide circuit protection (fuses) for all wiring.
 The fuse rating should not exceed either the rated wiring current capacity or the total current requirements for all the add-on components on the circuit.
-Fuses should be installed as close to the point of tapped power as possible. - All revisions to the electrical system should be documented and placed with the vehicle owner guide.
-All revisions or additions to wiring should be color coded and/or labeled. - Protective covering should be provided in all areas that could be damaged during normal equipment installations. - Vehicles stored on site should have the negative battery cable disconnected to reduce the possibility of draining the battery by lights or other equipment. - Control panels attached to the instrument panel should not protrude into the driver and passenger air bag deployment zones.
-For additional information, refer to Section 4: Installation Considerations in this guide. - Switches and gauges should not be installed in the driver or passenger knee impact areas. - All Ford gauges, lights, and switches must be inspected for correct operation after instrument panel work is performed. - All wiring relocated or removed while working behind the instrument panel must be secured properly to prevent chafing, squeaks and rattles. - Provide adequate retention for wiring harnesses so that they are clear of bolts, corners, edges, etc., which could abrade the wires during normal vehicle operation. - Anticipate misrouted wiring situations and protect all wiring from penetration by screws and raw edges. - Weather-seal all electrical connectors exposed to the elements. - Do not use quick splice connectors or wire nuts. - Install the fuse panel so fuses are readily accessible. - Connections should be easily accessible for assembly and service. - Make sure submersible connectors do not lose their seals under extreme assembly conditions, such as bending wires 90 degrees immediately after the connector. - Whenever using connectors, use a socket (female) connector on the electrical source side and a plug (male) connector on the electrical load side to reduce the possibility of a short circuit when disconnected. - Air bag restraint systems must remain intact as received from Ford Motor Company.
+Install fuses as close to the point of tapped power as possible. - Document all revisions to the electrical system and place with the vehicle owner guide.
+Color code and/or label all revisions or additions to wiring. - Provide protective covering in all areas that could be damaged during normal equipment installations. - Disconnect the negative battery cable of vehicles stored on site to reduce the possibility of draining the battery by lights or other equipment. - Do not allow control panels attached to the instrument panel to protrude into the driver and passenger air bag deployment zones.
+For additional information, refer to Section 4: Installation Considerations in this guide. - Do not install switches and gauges in the driver or passenger knee impact areas. - Inspect all Ford gauges, lights, and switches for correct operation after instrument panel work is performed. - Properly secure all wiring relocated or removed while working behind the instrument panel to prevent chafing, squeaks and rattles. - Provide adequate retention for wiring harnesses so that they are clear of bolts, corners, edges, etc., which could abrade the wires during normal vehicle operation. - Anticipate misrouted wiring situations and protect all wiring from penetration by screws and raw edges. - Weather-seal all electrical connectors exposed to the elements. - Do not use quick splice connectors or wire nuts. - Install the fuse panel so fuses are readily accessible. - Make sure that connections are easily accessible for assembly and service. - Make sure submersible connectors do not lose their seals under extreme assembly conditions, such as bending wires 90 degrees immediately after the connector. - Whenever using connectors, use a socket (female) connector on the electrical source side and a plug (male) connector on the electrical load side to reduce the possibility of a short circuit when disconnected. - Air bag restraint systems must remain intact as received from Ford Motor Company.
 Before modifications are done to the vehicle, the system must be disarmed by following the instructions provided in the current Crown Victoria Workshop Manual. - Adherence to the above guidelines is not to be construed as approval by Ford Motor Company of any specific revisions or additions to the vehicle's original electrical system.